gillianzliu/rshell/README.md

   file directors overlap, the normal ones take priority.
   * `<<<` is supported along with `fd#>` and `fd#>>`

+* The command `cd` will change the working directory to the home directory if none is specified.
+If there is one, it must be specified by its full path name from the current directory after the `cd` command

 * `^C` will cause the foreground process to stop if there is one, but `rshell` will not be exited.

 * `^Z` will cause the foreground process to be stopped and will output a message with an identifying number as well as what the process is. `^Z` will give the process the lowest unused identifying number starting from `1`.